Top 10 tips for Easter weekend car travelDrive safely and save money this bank holiday

 Driving efficiently won't just save you fuel - it's less stressful, too.
 Look well ahead to avoid stopping unnecessarily when approaching lights or roundabouts, and accelerate smoothly to minimise the number of gear changes.
 Ease off the gas where possible and use the highest gear available – but without labouring the engine.
 Keeping the revs between 1,500 and 2,500rpm should help.

 10. Or just stay at home

 If you don't fancy joining the Bank Holiday rush, why not stay at home instead?
 You could take the opportunity to wash your car and buff out any scratches in the paintwork.
-Our test revealed which car scratch removers performed best, and includes a video showing the best technique for removing paint blemishes.

 - Save fuel by watching our video guide to eco driving